TNC — Tennant Company

 2. Strategic Updates and Business Highlights

-- ERP Implementation: The North America go-live of the new ERP system in November 2025 caused significant operational disruptions, leading to a $30 million reduction in net sales for Q4.
+- ERP System Challenges: The North America go-live of a new ERP system in November led to significant operational disruptions, including a loss of order entry and shipping capabilities for three weeks.
+This resulted in an estimated $30 million impact on net sales and $22 million on adjusted EBITDA.

-- Robotics Group: A dedicated TNC Robotics group was launched to accelerate the adoption of autonomous robotic cleaning solutions, with a revenue target of $250 million by 2028.
+- Robotics Focus: Tennant launched a dedicated TNC Robotics group to accelerate the adoption of autonomous robotic cleaning solutions, aiming for $250 million in AMR revenue by 2028.

 3. Forward Guidance and Outlook